awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 **Q: How long is a Kubernetes version supported by Amazon EKS?**
 A: A Kubernetes version is fully supported for 14 months after first being available on Amazon EKS\.
 This is true even if upstream Kubernetes is no longer supporting a version available on Amazon EKS\.
 We backport security patches that are applicable to the Kubernetes versions supported on Amazon EKS\.

-**Q: When does support end for a Kubernetes version on Amazon EKS?**
+**Q: Am I notified when support is ending for a Kubernetes version on Amazon EKS?**
-A: Approximately 12 months after a version is released on Amazon EKS \(usually with the release of a new version\) Amazon EKS will send out a notice through the AWS Personal Health Dashboard if any clusters in your account are running the version nearing end of support\.
-The notice will include the end of support date, which will be at least 60 days from the date of the notice\.
+A: Yes\.
+If any clusters in your account are running the version nearing the end of support, Amazon EKS sends out a notice through the AWS Personal Health Dashboard approximately 12 months after the Kubernetes version was released on Amazon EKS\.
+The notice includes the end of support date, which is at least 60 days from the date of the notice\.

 **Q: What happens on the end of support date?**
-A: On the end of support date, you will no longer be able to create new Amazon EKS clusters with the unsupported version\.
-Existing clusters are automatically updated to the oldest supported version through a gradual deployment process after the end of support date\.
-After the automatic control plane update, you'll still need to manually update cluster add\-ons\.
+A: On the end of support date, you are no longer able to create new Amazon EKS clusters with the unsupported version\.
+Existing control planes are automatically updated by Amazon EKS to the oldest supported version through a gradual deployment process after the end of support date\.
+After the automatic control plane update, you must manually update cluster add\-ons and Amazon EC2 nodes\.
 For more information, see [Update an existing cluster](update-cluster.md#update-existing-cluster)\.

-**Q: When exactly will my cluster be automatically updated after the end of support date?**
+**Q: When exactly will my control planebe automatically updated after the end of support date?**
 A: Amazon EKS is unable to provide specific timeframes\.
 Automatic updates can happen at any time after the end of support date\.
-We recommend that you take proactive action and update your clusters without relying on the Amazon EKS automatic update process\.
+We recommend that you take proactive action and update your control plane without relying on the Amazon EKS automatic update process\.
 For more information, see [Updating a Cluster](update-cluster.md)\.

-**Q: Can I leave my cluster on a Kubernetes version indefinitely?**
+**Q: Can I leave my control plane on a Kubernetes version indefinitely?**
 A: No\.
 Cloud security at AWS is the highest priority\.
-Amazon EKS does not allow clusters to stay on a version that has reached end of support\.
+Amazon EKS does not allow control planes to stay on a version that has reached end of support\.

 **Q: Are Amazon EKS managed node groups automatically updated along with the cluster control plane version?**
-A: No\. **Update now** appears next to a node group in the console if it can be updated to a later version\.
-You can update the node group to the same version as the control plane's Kubernetes version\.
+A: No\.
+A managed node group creates Amazon EC2 instances in your account\.
+These instances aren't automatically upgraded when you or Amazon EKS update your control plane\.
+If Amazon EKS automatically updates your control plane, the Kubernetes version on your managed node group may be more than one version earlier than your control plane\.
+If a managed node group contains instances that are running a version of Kubernetes that is more than one version earlier than the control plane, the node group has a health issue in the **Node Groups** section of the **Compute** tab on the **Configuration** tab of your cluster in the console\.
+If a node group has an available version update, **Update now** appears next to the node group in the console\.
 For more information, see [Updating a managed node group](update-managed-node-group.md)\.
+We recommend maintaining the same Kubernetes version on your control plane and nodes\.

 **Q: Are self\-managed node groups automatically updated along with the cluster control plane version?**
 A: No\.
-A self\-managed node group won't have any indication in the console that it needs to be updated\.
-You can however, view the `kubelet` version installed on a node by viewing the node in the **Nodes** list on the **Overview** tab of your cluster\.
+A self\-managed node group includes Amazon EC2 instances in your account\.
+These instances aren't automatically upgraded when you or Amazon EKS update the control plane version\.
+A self\-managed node group doesn't have any indication in the console that it needs updating\.
+You can view the `kubelet` version installed on a node by selecting the node in the **Nodes** list on the **Overview** tab of your cluster to determine which nodes need updating\.
+You must manually update the nodes\.
 For more information, see [Self\-managed node updates](update-workers.md)\.

 The Kubernetes project tests compatibility between the control plane and nodes for up to two minor versions\.
-For example, 1\.16 nodes will continue to operate when orchestrated by a 1\.18 control plane\.
+For example, 1\.16 nodes continue to operate when orchestrated by a 1\.18 control plane\.
 However, running a cluster with nodes that are persistently two minor versions behind the control plane is not recommended\.
 For more information, see [Kubernetes version and version skew support policy](https://kubernetes.io/docs/setup/version-skew-policy/) in the Kubernetes documentation\.
-You can update a node group one version at a time up to the same version as the control plane\.
 We recommend maintaining the same Kubernetes version on your control plane and nodes\.

-**Q: Are Fargate nodes automatically updated along with the cluster control plane version?**
+**Q: Are pods running on Fargate automatically upgraded with an automatic cluster control plane version upgrade?**
+Yes\.
+Fargate pods run on infrastructure in AWS owned accounts on the Amazon EKS side of the [shared responsibility model](security.md)\.
+Amazon EKS uses the Kubernetes eviction API to attempt to gracefully drain pods running on Fargate\.
+For more information, see [The Eviction API](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/#eviction-api) in the Kubernetes documentation\.
+If a pod can’t be evicted, then Amazon EKS issues a Kubernetes `delete pod` command\.
+We strongly recommend running Fargate pods as part of a replication controller like a Kubernetes deployment so a pod is automatically rescheduled after deletion\.
+For more information, see [Deployments]((https://kubernetes.io/docs/concepts/workloads/controllers/deployment) in the Kubernetes documentation\.
+The new version of the Fargate pod is deployed with a `kubelet` version that is the same version as your updated cluster control plane version\.

+**Important**
-A: No\.
-To update a Fargate node after updating your control plane, delete the Fargate pod represented by the node and redeploy the pod\.
-The new version of the pod is deployed with a `kubelet` version that is the same version as your cluster\.
+If you update the control plane, you must update the Fargate nodes yourself\.
+To update Fargate nodes, delete the Fargate pod represented by the node and redeploy the pod\.
+The new pod is deployed with a `kubelet` version that is the same version as your cluster\.